 The Merton C. Flom Leadership Academy is designed to help optometrists develop their full leadership potential through guided individual study, facilitated discussion, and optimization of their personal talents identified through the Gallup CliftonStrengths assessment.

-The Leadership Academy begins with a live introductory course entitled “Know Yourself: Foundations for Effective Leadership” (scheduled during the annual Academy meeting).
+The Leadership Academy begins with a live introductory course entitled “Know Yourself: Foundations for Effective Leadership” (scheduled on October 26th, 1:00 – 4:00 PM, during the annual Academy meeting).
 Over the course of the following year, course participants will participate in 8 learning modules, each of which is led by an established leader within the optometric community.
 For each module, reading materials, pre-recorded lectures, and/or other audio-visual content will be assigned to promote self-directed learning prior to a live virtual session.
 Virtual sessions will be held approximately every 6 weeks throughout the year, and will feature interactive discussion with course faculty and fellow participants to more deeply explore topics of interest.
 Topics to be covered in the learning modules include the following:

 - Principles of Effective Leadership Part 1 – January 5, 2023